Skip to main content

 2 mentions Positive Neutral Negative

-The game features a completely free monetization model, with no microtransactions, downloadable content (DLC), or in-game purchases, providing a straightforward and uninterrupted gaming experience.
+The game features a straightforward monetization model with no microtransactions, downloadable content, or in-game purchases, offering a complete experience without additional costs.

 • “No microtransactions, no DLC, nothing.”